jeremytammik/tbc/a/1949_unique_ifc_guid.md

 Every element identifier will be maintained by a user.
 We need to keep those identifiers during IFC export from Revit.
 After that, we can easily link them to rest of the data that we have in Excel.
-But, if we loose the identifiers during IFC export, we can't do anything...
+But, if we lose the identifiers during IFC export, we can't do anything...

 I have these questions: